element-hq/element-android/docs/database_migration_test.md

 Databases are encrypted, the key to decrypt is needed to setup the test.
 A special build property must be enabled to extract it.

-Set `vector.debugPrivateData=true` in `gradle.properties`
+Set `vector.debugPrivateData=true` in `~/.gradle/gradle.properties` (to avoid committing by mistake)

-Launch the app in your emulator, login and use the app to feel up the database.
+Launch the app in your emulator, login and use the app to fill up the database.

 Save the key for the tested database
 ```